ARCHER2-HPC/archer2-docs/user-guide/data.rst

 The GO endpoint on ARCHER2 is called "ARCHER2".
 When activating this endpoint use the same username and password you use to login to ARCHER2.

+..
+TODO: Add screencast of using GO to transfer data